-7 Types Of Ultra Marathons
+7 Types Of Ultra Marathons Fully Reviewed

 The ultra running world is limitless.
 Any distance longer than the traditional marathon of 26.2 miles is considered an ultra marathon with the 50k distance being the bare minimum.
 Beyond the 50k is 50 miles, 100k, 100 miles, and even longer!
 There are also staged and timed events, not to mention all the other distances that fall somewhere in between them all.
 So, pick your poison, push yourself to the starting line, and relentlessly move forward to that finish line.
 Here you will learn of the 7 different ultra marathons available within the industry and gain a basic understanding of each.

-Each multi-staged ultra marathon is extraordinarily diverse and uniquely built compared to one another.
+Each multi-staged ultra marathons are extraordinarily diverse and uniquely built compared to one another.
 This type of race takes multiple days to complete typically lasting 6 or more days in a row.
 They are overly demanding as you can’t just pack up and go home after a days’ worth of running.
-In addition, most events are found in unique destinations like deserts, high in the mountain tops, and even across the country.
+Besides, most events are found in unique destinations like deserts, high in the mountain tops, and even across the country.
 Not a bad way to tour the U.S. by running across it.
 Now that’s the real definition of “cross country”.
 If preparing for a multi-staged event, be sure to have extra time aside for both the race and the recovery.
 Practice those back to back long runs, increase your training volume, and prepare for the endurance excursion of a lifetime.

 Everything In Between

 In addition to everything we discussed thus far, let’s not forget about the ultra marathons that consist of 135 miles, 200 miles, and every other odd distance in between the most popular distances.
 There are many different ultra marathons with no rhyme or reason.
 Ultra marathons are unique in their course layout, elevation, climate, temperatures, and distances.
 Find your type of ultra marathons, step up to the challenge, and put in those miles.